2027 Somaliland parliamentary election

-Parliamentary elections are scheduled to be held in Somaliland by June 2026.
+Parliamentary elections are scheduled to be held in Somaliland in March 2027, having been postponed from May 2026.

 Electoral system

 The 82 MPs in the lower House of Representatives of Somaliland are elected in six multi-member constituencies coterminous with the regions of Somaliland, using open list proportional representation for a five-year term.
 There is a constitutional limit of three legal political parties at the national level.
 Citizens aged 15 or older are able to vote.